ROAM: Robust and Object-Aware Motion Generation Using Neural Pose Descriptors: Experiments

 \subsection{Quantitative Results}

 We next perform quantitative analysis to evaluate our design choices.
 However, establishing a firm evaluation metric for our setting is challenging as no single one would account for all aspects.

-\textbf{Goal Distance Error.} Here, we attempt to evaluate whether the motion synthesis module reaches the intended target by measuring the Position Error (PE) to the goal.
-This is done in three settings; see \cref{tab:goal_error}.
+\textbf{Goal Distance Error.} We evaluate whether the motion synthesis module reaches the intended target by measuring the Position Error (PE) to the goal.
+The comparison is done by using 100 unseen test objects with the character starting position randomly sampled between two to four meters to the goal object with a starting angle between -30\degree and 30\degree.
+We record the minimum goal error reached within 300 frames in \cref{tab:goal_error}.
 For comparison with NSM, we consider the manually labelled target position on the chair or couch as the goal position and compute the distance of the hip joint to it (Hip PE in \cref{tab:goal_error}).
 For SAMP, we use their generated hip positions and directions.
 Next, since COUCH facilitates reaching a goal pose based on the hand contacts, we use the generated hand contact positions and measure their distance from the hand positions in the synthesised sitting motion (Hand PE in \cref{tab:goal_error}).
 In the above setting, we choose the `hip' joint and the `hand' joints of ${P}^{*}$ as our target positions, respectively.
+We also present an ablation of our method without bidirectional blending, which proves to be inferior.
 Finally, we evaluate our full-body per-joint position error between the goal pose ${P}^{*}$ and the \textit{l}-NSM output (Avg PE in \cref{tab:goal_error}).